QC20/Teach-XAI-with-P5.js/README.md

 ![Linear Gradient Descent](img/lin-reg.png)  |  ![Non-Linear Gradient Descent](img/non-lin.png)

-## Feature Extraction Regression
+## Feature Extraction Regression \& Image Classification
 In the realm of machine learning, feature extraction plays a pivotal role in understanding and extracting meaningful patterns from data.
-Feature extraction regression, a technique offered by libraries like ml5.js, allows us to harness pre-trained models to extract features from data and perform regression tasks.
+Feature extraction regression, a technique offered by libraries like ml5.js, allows us to harness pre-trained models to extract features from data and perform regression tasks and distinguish between different images or objects.

-#### What is Feature Extraction Regression?
 Feature extraction regression involves utilizing pre-trained models, such as MobileNet, to extract features from input data, which are then used as input to a regression model.
 This approach enables us to leverage the learned representations of the pre-trained model to perform regression tasks on various types of data, including images and video streams.

 #### Getting Started:
 To explore feature extraction regression with P5.js, we'll utilize the ml5.js library, which provides an intuitive interface for integrating machine learning models into creative projects.
 Through a series of interactive visualizations and hands-on exercises, students can gain a deeper understanding of feature extraction regression and its applications.